With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Finding a live prehistoric animal that was once thought extinct is a paleontologist’s dream.
 But is this really possible today, considering all we know about the natural world?
-As much as we like to think we have every corner of our planet mapped and catalogued, there are still dark places where few people go.
+As much as we like to think we have every corner of our planet mapped and cataloged, there are still dark places where few people go.

 The deep sea, forbidding jungles and dense forests remain difficult places to explore.
-Satellite imaging can’t reveal their secrets, and we humans struggle to simply survive in these last places of wilderness here on Earth.
+Satellite imaging can’t reveal their secrets, and we humans struggle to survive in these last places of wilderness here on Earth.
 It sounds cliché, but almost anything could still be out there.

 The coelacanth is the best example of a living prehistoric creature we once thought extinct.
-This six-foot fish was known from the fossil record, but thought to die out 65 million years ago.
-Researchers didn’t know that fishermen off the coast of Africa had been occasionally catching them for years.
-One species of coelacanth was rediscovered by western researchers in 1938, and another species in 1998.
+This six-foot fish was known from the fossil record but thought to die out 65 million years ago, around the same time as the dinosaurs.

 The giant ground sloth called Megatherium was a huge and frightening beast, one of the largest terrestrial mammals ever to live on this planet.
-At twenty feet in length, it could stand up on its hind legs when necessary, and was no doubt an imposing sight.
+At twenty feet in length, it could stand up on its hind legs when necessary and was no doubt an imposing sight.

-Megatherium was a slow-moving herbivore, so humans likely had little to fear, but putting yourself within reach if its massive claws would have surely been a bad idea.
+Megatherium was a slow-moving herbivore, so humans likely had little to fear, but putting yourself within reach of its massive claws would have surely been a bad idea.
 Early humans in South America hunted this massive creature to extinction ten thousand years ago, so why are we still talking about it?

-In the deep jungles of South America there are stories of a terrifying creature called the Mapinguari.
+In the deep jungles of South America, there are stories of a terrifying creature called the Mapinguari.
 This monster is said to stand ten feet tall or better, have enormous backward-facing claws, and a mouth on its belly.
 It may sound ridiculous, but these are qualities that may actually match up with the giant ground sloth, Megatherium.

 Megatherium’s claws were so huge that researchers think it probably walked on its knuckles, with the claws out to the side.
 Hence the “backward-facing feet”.
 Megatherium would have easily stood ten feet or more on its hind legs, so the size is about right.
-As for the “mouth on the belly”, some researchers say this is indicative of the scent gland than many sloths possess.
+As for the “mouth on the belly”, some researchers say this is indicative of the scent gland that many sloths possess.

-The Megalodon Shark
+2. The Megalodon Shark

 Megalodon was the biggest shark ever to swim the oceans of the world, reaching lengths of sixty feet or more.
-It preyed on whales and other large marine mammals, and would have been the apex predator of the ocean in its day.
+It preyed on whales and other large marine mammals and would have been the apex predator of the ocean in its day.

 Every now and then there is a report of a monster shark, bigger than one we currently know of.
 We know a typical great white shark is around sixteen feet in length, with the record being around twenty-one feet.
 So how then do we explain reports of 40-foot great whites and bigger?